On Types of Elliptic Pseudoprimes: Properties of Elliptic Korselt Numbers of Type I

-For a prime $p$, the number of automorphisms on an elliptic curve $\Emod{p}$ is bounded above by $6$.
+\begin{proof} For a prime $p$, the number of automorphisms on an elliptic curve $\Emod{p}$ is bounded above by $6$.
 Furthermore, the number of elliptic curves in an isomorphism class with representative $E$ is $(p-1)/\#\Aut E$.
-There are thus $\Theta(p)$ elliptic curves in each isomorphism class.
-There are also $p^2-p$ elliptic curves modulo $p$ with good reduction at $p$.
-By the Chinese Remainder Theorem, there are $\theta(p^2q^2)$ elliptic curves modulo $N$ with good reduction at $p$ and $q$.
+Thus there are $\Theta(p)$ elliptic curves in each isomorphism class.
+Also, there $p^2-p$ elliptic curves $\Emod{p}$ with good reduction at $p$.
+By the Chinese Remainder Theorem, there are $\Theta(p^2q^2)$ elliptic curves $\Emod{N}$ with good reduction at $p$ and $q$.
 By Lemma \ref{LemmaNumAp}, the number of isomorphism classes of elliptic curves with order $p+1-a_p$ is $H(4p - a_p^2)$.
-The desired result holds by Lemma \ref{LemmaBounds}. \end{proof} \end{corollary}
+The desired result holds by Lemma \ref{LemmaBounds}. \end{proof} \end{cor}